Applied Criminology & Forensic Psychology MSc

 Through engaging in an optional work placement related to your course you will explore the concepts, debates, policies, initiatives, and funding related to the area in which you’re working.

 The Work Placement module is flexible.
-We have programme-sourced placements with a wide variety of organisations, however it is also possible to find your own placement or to use your existing work.
+We have programme-sourced placements with a wide variety of organisations, however it is also possible to find your own placement or to use your existing work as long a the placement work is different to your usual role.
+The Work Placement module requires you to undertake a minimum of 80 hours work experience with the organisation.

 Modules